ros2/rosindex/about/design.md

 After creating an index of version control repositories containing ROS code, all of these repositories are cloned to the local system.
 Only Git, Mercurial, and SVN repositories are supported.
 For SVN repositories, the `git-svn` module is used to manage the local checkout.

-At this time, checking out all known (and available) ROS code uses less than 15GB of disk space.
+Checking out all known (and available) ROS code uses several gigabytes of disk space.
 These clones of remote repositories persist, and are simply updated the next time the index is built.

 Each of these repositories is then scraped for information relevant to